-When you look the part, you feel the part!
+When you look the part, you feel the part...

-Week 4 already!
-It's that time of the year now that all our students new and existing have settled into their 2019 classes, where teachers will begin to check student's uniform and hair when they arrive to class to ensure each student is in the correct apparel and shoes, as well as wearing their hair correctly for the class they are taking.
-So what can you do to ensure your dancer is ready to go for their classes?
+Have you seen our amazing new merchandise?
+We are so excited to add more new uniform items to our beautiful range and be able to offer our students a complete uniform from top to bottom.
+Our new Bike shorts and Hot Shorts look fantastic!
+It's that time of the year, now that all of our students new and existing have settled into their 2021 classes, where teachers will begin to check student's uniform and hair when they arrive to class.
+This is to ensure that each student is in the correct apparel and shoes, as well as wearing their hair correctly for the class they are taking.
+We can't believe we're already heading in to Week 4!

 Help your dancer prepare for class each week by keeping a small kit full of hair ties, bun nets, bun pins, bobby pins and a brush/comb in their dance bag.
 If they are old enough, teach your child to do their own bun!
 If we can see an attempt has been made by the dancer themselves to do their own hair for dance, we are happy to jump in and assist if the style then falls out during class.

-Now that we are past the first three weeks of Term, students are expected to adhere to our Uniform Guidelines as laid out in our 2019 Info Book.
-To compliment your dancers neat hair, their dance uniform should also be tidy!
+Now that we are past the first three weeks of Term 1, students will be expected to adhere to our uniform guidelines as laid out in our 2021 Uniform Guide.
+To compliment your dancer's neat hair, their dance uniform should also be tidy!
 All uniform pieces should be kept in good condition, laundered, and repaired when necessary.
 Have you ever dressed up for a job interview, or a special occasion and noticed you stood up straighter, pulled your shoulders back, and really felt the part?
-This applies to your dancers and their uniform as well!
+This applies to your dancer and their uniform as well!
 When your child is dressed in the correct uniform, and looks and feels like a dancer, they will absolutely dance better and more confidently then they would if they were wearing uncomfortable and inappropriate clothing, dirty leggings and shoes with holes in them.
 We also consider our Bound Dance uniform, a team uniform!
-So with that comes a sense of pride for your dancer when they are wearing their Turquoise! #teamturquoise #bounddancefamily Alongside our Bound Dance crops, tanks, t-shirts and jackets, there are many fantastic black and black/turquoise items that can be purchased from Mino Dance Sunbury or Energetiks Essendon to compliment your dancers uniform.
-Whilst leggings can be purchased from places such as Big W and Target and these are great for our much younger and very fast growing Tiny and Mini dancers, we encourage our older students to wear dance/active wear that is designed to withstand the physicality of a dance class.
-Remember your dancer is learning to stretch, kick, turn and jump!
-Items that are not a part of our uniform and that should be left at home are watches, fitbits, necklaces and large hoops/dangling earrings.
-These items can injure not only your own dancer if they get caught, but other students and our teachers as well - especially in Acro!
-We may ask your dancer to remove these items of jewellery in class, which may mean they get left behind - particularly if your dancer has not brought along their own dance bag.
-The best option is to remind your child to remove these things before they walk out the door to come to dance class.
+So with that comes a sense of pride for your dancer when they are wearing their Turquoise! #teamturquoise #bounddancefamily Alongside our compulsory Bound Dance crops, leotards, leggings and shorts - we also offer a fantastic range of optional Bound Dance merchandise including tanks, jackets, and socks!
+Your dancer can mix & match their favourite pieces for most classes and still be in correct uniform.
+Please refer to our 2021 Uniform Guide for information on what items are permitted in which dance classes.